MuhikaThomas/Accessing_remote_pc_filesystem/Using Telnet/README.md

-[In this case i am using ubuntu]
+[In this case i am using Debian]
-* HOW TO ENABLE TELNET IN UBUNTU
+* HOW TO ENABLE TELNET IN Debian

 Open the terminal [ctrl + alt + t]
 Run the following commands